Reserve a Tour Here

 Cancellation & Inclement Weather Policy

 Tours will be conducted as scheduled rain or shine.
-Cancellations by the visitor can be refunded minus a 20% administrative fee.
+Tour cancellations by the visitor made with more than 48 hours notice before a scheduled tour can be rescheduled or refunded – minus a 20% administrative fee.
+Cancellations made within 48 hours of a scheduled tour date may be rescheduled but are non-refundable.
 In the event that the National Park closes due to weather or other unforeseen circumstances, tours will be refunded.
 Tours may be rescheduled based on the availability of the guide.